joegrip/MapGame/README.md

 	Select Unit see window at side
 	Each unit can only attack once per turn

+Bugs:
+	Ranged color must be exactly red
+	Should probably gives tiles own class with move select and ranged select vars
 Balance:
 	Cannons have more range
 	Add defense stat